Portable Air Monitoring System Helps Identify Health Risks During Indoor Air Quality Study of Construction Best Practices

 The Aeroqual Series 500 monitor with VOC sensor allowed scientifically credible data to be captured and analysed in this IAQ study.Unitec Institue of Technology

-A collaboration between the Construction and Building Technology departments, Unitec has two unique near identical research “Whole of House” test houses that allow performance testing of new materials, alternative construction practices, and emerging innovations.
+Unitec Institute of Technology offers a range of courses in practical skills across a variety of disciplines to its 20,000-plus enrolled students.
+As part of a collaboration between the Construction and Building Technology departments, they have built two near-identical research “Whole of House” test houses, allowing performance testing of new materials, alternative construction practices, and emerging innovations.